 In over 22 years, we have never faced a challenge that threatens the very essence of dance—the movement of bodies in community.

-For St Paul Ballet, the attack of the virus has meant cancelling our spring performance, closing our school, ending our community programs and rethinking future programming and performances.
-Basically, all earned revenue generating activities stopped in mid-March.
+For St Paul Ballet, the twin pandemics of COVID-19 and racial injustice has meant cancelling our spring and holiday performances, closing our school, pausing our community programs and rethinking future programming and performances.
+Basically, all earned revenue generating activities paused or stopped.

 Yet, expenses such as rent and utilities that keep the “lights on” continue to mount until we can return.
 Each month these expenses alone cost the ballet more than $10,000.